Can Companies Legally Deduct Dues from Employee Gratuity? Let's Discuss the Rules and Risks

 Dear Colleague,

-Forfeit does not mean adjustment.
-In a very recent judgment, an employee took a loan from the petitioner Bank by executing a loan agreement having a clause that the loan amount can be adjusted against the gratuity amount.
-He was discharged from the services on account of disciplinary proceedings.
+In a very recent judgment, an employee took a loan from the petitioner Bank by executing a loan agreement with a clause that the loan amount can be adjusted against the gratuity amount.
+He was discharged from the services due to disciplinary proceedings.
 His gratuity was adjusted against the loan amount.
-He claims gratuity on filing an application before the controlling authority.
+He claimed gratuity by filing an application before the controlling authority.
 His application was allowed.
-An appeal was filed against the order of controlling Authority, it was dismissed.
-Bank filed a Writ before the Allahabad HC.
-Held- The amount of gratuity has been adjusted towards the housing loan.
+An appeal was filed against the order of the controlling authority, but it was dismissed.
+The Bank filed a writ before the Allahabad HC.
+It was held that the amount of gratuity has been adjusted towards the housing loan.
 It has neither been forfeited nor withheld.
-Adjustment can be adjusted against the loan if the loan agreement so provides.
+Adjustment can be made against the loan if the loan agreement so provides.
 It is not barred by the provisions of Section 4(6) of the Payment of Gratuity Act, 1972.
+State Bank of Bikaner & Jaipur Vs Appellate Authority & Others, 2013 LLR 637 (Allahabad HC).

 rkn61

-Yes.
-Gratuity amount can be attached.
+Yes, the gratuity amount can be attached.

-Please find attached a Judgement.
+Please find attached a judgment.

 1 Attachment(s) [Login To View]